svgeesus/EuroMPE/Duophonic/MPU-board.md

 - 6 FreqMeasureMulti Low
 - 7 FreqMeasureMulti High

+Useful frequency range for calibration (see [MIDI](./MIDI.md)) is 16.35Hz to 7040.00Hz, and for oscillator tuning and musical use is 65.41 Hz to 4186.01 Hz.

 ## Gate and Trigger outs

 Gate logic outputs.
 Any convenient pins can be used.